chartinger/Catroweb-Symfony/docs/api/tagging.md

 ## No language parameters
 >

-Given the tags are requested without a language parameter
+When the tags are requested without a language parameter

 Then the "`statusCode`" in the error JSON will be 404